Skip to main content

 Egypt

-In «The Story of Sinuhe» (Middle Kingdom) recounts a vision: «Lo, this flight which the servant made-I did not plan it.
+According to Egyptian belief, «The gods also communicated their will to people in dreams» (2021МюллерМ:208).
+In the «Tale of the Eloquent Peasant» (Middle Kingdom), there are the words: «It is the sleeper who sees the dream;» (2006LichtheimM:1.178).
+In the «Prophecies of Neferti» (reign of Amenemhet I, 12th Dynasty) contain an indication of a prophetic dream: «Risen as god, hear what I tell you, That you may rule the land, govern the shores, Increase well-being!» (2006LichtheimM:1.136).
+Similarly, the «Story of Sinuhe» (Middle Kingdom) recounts a vision: «Lo, this flight which the servant made-I did not plan it.
 It was not in my heart; I did not devise it.
 I do not know what removed me from my place.
 It was like a dream.
-As if a Delta-man saw himself in Yebu, a marsh-man in Nubia.» (2006LichtheimM:1.230-231).
+As if a Delta-man saw himself in Yebu, a marsh-man in Nubia.» (2006LichtheimM:1.230–231).

-In Egypt, since the 12th Dynasty, the staff of the «Houses of Life» (Pr-ʿnḫ), where magic, medicine, and divination were studied, were engaged in compiling manuals that systematically recorded correspondences between dreams and the events they foretold (1951GarnotJSF).
+The «Instruction Addressed to King Merikare» (Middle Kingdom) speaks of a god who devised magic and rituals: «He made for them rulers in the egg, Leaders to raise the back of the weak.
+He made for them magic as weapons To ward off the blow of events, Guarding them by day and by night.» (2006LichtheimM:1.106).
+In Egypt, since the 12th Dynasty, the staff of the «Houses of Life» (Pr-ʿnḫ), where magic, medicine, and divination were studied, was engaged in compiling manuals that systematically recorded correspondences between dreams and the events they foretold (1951GarnotJSF).
 The Egyptians had specialists in dream interpretation, and Diodorus reported that above the library of the Ramesseum there was an inscription: «The Place of Healing for the Soul» (1972El-AssalG).
+The «Papyrus Chester Beatty III» (BM 10683) contains the so-called «Dream Book», possibly dating back to the 12th Dynasty, which provides interpretations of dreams (1935GardinerAH:9).

 12 And when the sun was about going down, a deep sleep fell upon Abram ; and lo, a horror, dark and great, fell upon him.
 13 And he said unto Abram, Know of a surety that thy seed shall be a stranger in a land which is not theirs, and they will make them serve, and they will afflict them foui hundred years.
 14 And also that nation whom they shall serve, will I judge; and afterward shall they go out with great substance.
 15 But thou shalt come to thy fathers in peace ; thou shalt be buried in a good old age.
 16 Yet the fourth generation shall come hither again ; for the iniquity of the Emorites will not be full, until then.

-Oneiric Hermeneutics.
+Oneiric Hermeneutics

 The fixation of the socio-political significance of the dream as an objective tool for long-term planning and divine goal-setting.